Teenlife

 Junior Science and Humanities Symposia Competitions

 The National JSHS brings together high school students who qualify by submitting and presenting original scientific research papers in regional symposia held at universities nationwide.
 You can compete in the regional or national level.
-High school teachers, mentors, university faculty, ranking military guests and others also attend and join in encouraging the future generation of scientists and engineers and celebrating student achievement in the sciences.
+High school teachers, mentors, university faculty, ranking military guests and others also attend to encourage the future generation of scientists and engineers and celebrate student achievement in the sciences.

 -